St. Luke's Pre-Hospital Services

 Pre-Hospital Educational Programs

 The St. Luke's University Health Network is committed to Pre-Hospital education.
-We offer continuing education courses on a nearly monthly basis.
-If you are interested in a specific topic or would like an education session at your facility, please contact a Pre-Hospital Liaison through this web site.
+We offer continuing education courses on a monthly basis.
+If you are interested in a specific topic or would like an education session at your facility, please contact a Pre-Hospital Liaison.

 Biohazard and Infections Disease Information